-According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 1.70% per year.
-Prices in 2018 are 35.4% higher than prices in 2000.
+According to Statistics Canada consumer price index, prices in 2019 are 37.95% higher than average prices throughout 2000.
+The dollar experienced an average inflation rate of 1.71% per year during this period.

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 You may use the following MLA citation for this page: “2000 dollars today | Canada Inflation Calculator.”
 U.S. Official Inflation Data, Alioth Finance, 21 Mar.
 2019, https://www.officialdata.org/Canada-inflation.

 Special thanks to QuickChart for providing downloadable chart images.

 in2013dollars.com is a reference website maintained by the Official Data Foundation.